 15.2.
 Temporary deviation from the regular work schedules will be allowed in cases of emergency or unexpected absences which reduce staffing below minimum levels; however, it is the intent of the Department to avoid such changes if not voluntarily requested by the employee and mutually agreed upon by the employee and supervisor.
 If the Department must alter a shift, the employee must be given a minimum of seven (7) calendar days’ notice of the change.
 All hours that deviate from the regular work schedule with less than seven (7) days’ notice will be compensated at one and one-half (1.5) times the regular rate of pay unless mutually agreed upon by the employee and the supervisor.

 15.3.
 Rest/Lunch Periods.
 Employees in the bargaining unit shall be granted a paid fifteen (15) minute rest period within each half of the workday, and a paid lunch period of thirty (30) minutes.
 Rest and lunch periods will be considered work time and overtime will not apply.
 Employees shall remain on duty, in radio contact, and within the geographical boundaries designated in the Policy and Procedures Manual.

 15.4.
 Overtime.
 Employees qualify for overtime compensation under the following conditions:

-- Work in excess of the number of hours in the assigned work shift, or work in excess of forty (40) hours in a work week.
+- Work in excess of the number of hours in the assigned work shift, or work in excess of forty (40) hours in the UW FLSA work-week.

-- All time that the employee is in a pay status, such as sick leave or vacation leave or compensatory time use, shall be used for purposes of calculating the workday and workweek.
+- All time that the employee is in a pay status, such as sick leave or vacation leave or compensatory time use, shall be considered time worked for purposes of calculating overtime.

 - Overtime work must be approved in advance by the Employer and overtime shall be paid at the rate of one and one-half (1.5) times the employee’s regular rate.
 Overtime shall be compensated on a salary basis unless the employee requests compensatory time and the request is in compliance with Article 16.